Sima Xun

-Early life
+Early life and career

-Sima Xun was the great-great-grandson of Sima Xún (司馬恂), a brother of Sima Yi.
-He was nine years old and living in Chang'an in 316 when the city fell to Han Zhao forces led by Liu Yao that year.
+Sima Xun claimed to be the great-great-grandson of Sima Xún (司馬恂), a brother of Sima Yi.
+He was nine years old and living in Chang'an in 316 when the city fell to Han-Zhao forces led by Liu Yao that year.
 Liu Yao's general, Linghu Ni (令狐泥) discovered Sima Xun and decided to adopt him as his own son.
 Growing up under Linghu Ni, he learnt to ride horses and excelled in archery, so much so that he was capable of firing a bow with either one of his hands.